In final debate, Mexican presidential favorite says a NAFTA fail 'not fatal'

 Lopez Obrador again pledged to fund big spending projects by ending corruption but was accused by Anaya of handing out contracts without public tenders when he was mayor of Mexico City.

-Lopez Obrador denied the accusation and Anaya held up a placard directing viewers to a website for evidence of his claims.
+Lopez Obrador denied the accusation and Anaya held up a placard directing viewers to a website for evidence of his assertions.

-But that website was down and the center-right National Action Party (PAN), which Anaya used to head, said in a Tweet that the site had suffered a cyberattack from Russia.
+But that website was down and a spokeswoman for Anaya said in an emailed statement that the site had likely suffered a Distributed Denial of Service (DDoS) cyber attack.

-The PAN did not immediately offer further comment and Reuters could not independently verify the claim the site had received tens of thousands of nearly simultaneous visits from Russian addresses.
+In DDoS, attackers use computer networks they control to send such a large number of requests for information from websites that servers that host them can no longer handle the traffic and the sites become unreachable.

+“On this website, 185,000 visits were registered within 15 minutes, with the attacks coming mainly from Russia and China,” the statement said.
+“It can take hours to prospect the configurations needed for attacking a website, which indicates the attack was planned and coordinated with national and international agents.”

-The 64-year old Lopez Obrador has benefited from widespread disenchantment with the ruling Institutional Revolutionary Party (PRI) over political corruption, record levels of violence and sluggish economic growth.
+Lopez Obrador, 64, has benefited from widespread disenchantment with the ruling Institutional Revolutionary Party (PRI) over political corruption, record levels of violence and sluggish economic growth.

 PRI candidate Jose Antonio Meade, who is running third in most polls, and independent hopeful Jaime Rodriguez, also baited Lopez Obrador.